-3 INTERACTION
+3. INTERACTION

-The interaction with our visualization is simple.
-As soon as one starts to type, the visualization space is filled with strokes in realtime and recently placed strokes are animated.
+The interaction with our visualization system is very simple.
+As soon as one starts to type visualization space is filled with the painted strokes in real-time while recently placed strokes are animated.
 The animation shows the strokes vibrating in the display for a short period of time to enforce the dynamic nature of the visualization.
-The typed message can also be shown below the visualization (see Figure 3).
+The typed message can be shown below the visualization (see Fig. 3).
 During our use of the system we noticed two different usage patterns.
-Many people tended to compose a meaningful text that was conveyed in the visualization (Figure 3(a)).
-Others started to create actual paintings after learning how and where keystrokes were displayed in the visualization.
-The typed words did not have any meaning attached to it but the visualization created new semantics like in Figure 3(b) where a floral pattern was created to send to a close friend.
-The images shown in the teaser of this poster represent how each of the authors typed their name and institution.
-Note how through the visualization of colour and strokes a common component of the message can be identified.
-Different writing styles also become apparent by how the strokes are printed in the visualization.
+Many people tended to compose a meaningful text that was conveyed in the visualization (Fig. 3(a)).
+Others started to create actual paintings after learning how and where keystrokes were displayed.
+The typed words did not have any meaning attached to it but the visualization created new semantics.
+In Fig. 3(b) a floral pattern was created to send to a close friend.
+When different people type the same text the individual writing styles become apparent by how the strokes are printed in the visualization.